davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 Deep traces & '00's of metrics      Small set of diagnostic metrics

-Callibrate your lab against the RUM data for your site.
+Calibrate your lab against the RUM data for your site.

 CrUX:
 - page load time: 3.4s